 - Try to avoid any movement that could result in smudging

-- If you have white showing through the ink, apply more ink to the plate and some more pressure!
+- If you have white showing through the ink, apply more ink and some more pressure!

 Step 6 - Clean Up